hackiftekhar/IQListKit/README.md

 Additional configuration before cell display.
 ==========================

 #### I would like to do additional configuration like setting some delegate of UserCell.
-Where is my old `func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell`?
+Where is my old friend `func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell`?
 The IQListKit is a model-driven framework, so we'll be dealing with the Cell and models instead of the indexPath.row or indexPath.section.
-The IQListKit provides a couple of delegates to modify the cell or do additional configuration before the cell display.
+The IQListKit provides a couple of delegates to modify the cell or do additional configuration based on their model before the cell display.
 To do this, we can implement a delegate method of IQList like below:-

 ```swift
 extension TableViewController: IQListViewDelegateDataSource {